ymzong/jimmy-mail/readme.txt

 7. ACKNOWLEDGEMENTS:
     - First of all, this whole project is sincerely dedicated to Sunny C., whose support and understanding enables me to finalize the project;
+    - Thanks Professor David Kosbie for his wonderful introductory course of Python and his suggestions for my project;
     - And, thanks my Project Mentor Disha Bora who tracked the progress of this project, and my friends who gave me feedback on the performance of this program;